trilinos/TrilinosWiki/Home.md

 We are in the process of moving the old Developer site to GitHub, while updating content in the process.
 A specific plan will appear here when it is available.

-## Links to related Trilinos Developers Sites
+## Links to related Trilinos Developer Sites

-* **Old Trilinos Trac site:** http://trac.trilinos.org/
+* **Old Trilinos Developer Trac site:** http://trac.trilinos.org/
-  * Was once targeted to be the official Trilinos developers site but still has a lot of useful information not yet copied other places.
+  * Was once targeted to be the official Trilinos developers site but still has a lot of useful information not yet copied to other places.
-  * E.g. contains plan for adoption of the TriBITS Lifecycle model and everything that goes with that
+  * E.g. contains plan for adoption of the [TriBITS Lifecycle model](http://trac.trilinos.org/wiki/TribitsDevelopmentPractices) and everything that goes with that

 * **Internal Sandia Trilinos Developers Site:** https://snl-wiki.sandia.gov/display/TRIL/Trilinos+Sandia+Internal+Developers+Site
   * Contains information that is specific to Sandia customers and is not appropriate for the open web.